pydoit/doit/doc/dependencies.rst

 groups
 ^^^^^^^

-You can define group of tasks by adding tasks as dependencies and setting its `actions` to ``None``.
+You can define a group of tasks by adding tasks as dependencies and setting its `actions` to ``None``.

 .. literalinclude:: tutorial/group.py